paluh/mailmachine/README.md

 This library implements simple, single threaded mailing worker based on redis queue (hotqueue, to be exact).

-Protocol is language agnostic as worker expectes json serialized messages, but library provides only Python bindings.
-Of course worker daemon is also written in Python.
+Protocol is language agnostic as worker expectes json serialized messages, library provides ~~only Python~~ [Haskell](https://github.com/paluh/mailmachine-hs) and Python bindings.
+Worker daemon is written in Python.

 # Usage